unbiodiversitylab/unbl-documentation/docs/unbl-workspaces/6_add_data.md

 	![](images/en/image32.png)

 2. To test if your layer is visualizing properly in the UNBL map view, click on the ‘TEST LAYER’ button in the bottom right corner of the edit layer page.
 A green tick will appear inside the button if the layer has been correctly uploaded and/or configured.
 Otherwise, a red cross will appear with an error message diagnosing the problem.

+	!!!Note
+		If you are uploading a regional dataset (non-global extent), it is possible that the test may report a failure even if the layer is working, as the test may request sample tiles that fall outside of your dataset’s areal extent.
+It is best practice to double check the test layer diagnosis by verifying manually whether your layer is visualizing in the UNBL map view.

 	![](images/en/image34.png)